 Find out more about some of the main changes below.

 Please note: Android version 9.0 is only available to download on certain models, and this may differ based on region.
 This software comes as default on the S10’s.

 You will notice that the Home screen, phone app, calendar, messages, email, notification panel and more have all been redesigned for a better user experience.
 There’s a more user-friendly and simplified design for many of the icons and menus.

 Always on Display

-The default clock on the Always on Display (AOD) is now positioned horizontally and features colored icons.
+The default clock on the Always on Display (AOD) is now positioned horizontally and features coloured icons.
 It shows remaining battery time, time remaining until fully charged, and also battery information for any other connected devices like wearables.
-It can also be fully customized by using different layouts or by uploading images or GIFs.
+It can also be fully customised by using different layouts or by uploading images or GIFs.

 The control buttons on the video player have moved.
 They are now at the bottom of the screen, making them easier to interact with.

 The previous “Device maintenance” area within “Settings” has been replaced with “Device care”.